iyakovetskaya/Polarizing-News/README.md

 # Polarizing-News
-Data and Code for H. Yoganarasimhan and I. Yakovetskaya.
-Is Social Media Seeded with Polarizing News?
+Data and Code for H. Yoganarasimhan and I. Iakovetskaia.
+From Feeds to Inboxes: A Comparative Study of Polarization in Facebook and Email News Sharing

 ## Data